scarolan/azure-terraform-vault-workshop/docs/vault/slides-vault.md

 EEAS has many benefits:
   * Centralized key management
-  * Automated key rotation and rewrapping
+  * Automated key rotation and re-wrapping
   * Ensuring only approved encryption algorithms are used
   * Allowing developers to encrypt data while never giving them access to the key itself
   * Audit trail for both access and operational tasks like rotation